-Included in this class are all on-balance sheet exposures falling within the scope of this Form which are not past due exposures and have not been included elsewhere in this Form.
+Included in this class are all on-balance sheet exposures (i) which are subject to credit risk capital requirements; (ii) which are not past due exposures; and (iii) which have not been included elsewhere in this Form.
 Exposures included in this class are subject to a risk-weight of 100%, unless otherwise specified by the MA.
 Examples of exposures to be included in this class are: